cedra-labs/docs/docs/intro.md

 # Cedra Documentation

 Cedra is a next-generation, public-good blockchain that reimagines how infrastructure is built, funded, and governed in the Move ecosystem.
-Cedra extends the Move resource model with custom modules that make network composition a first-class feature: any team can deploy a fully fledged sub-network—complete with its own gas economics, validator set, and governance—using familiar Move tooling and CLI workflows.
+Cedra extends the Move resource model with custom modules that make network composition a first-class feature: any team can deploy a fully fledged sub-network - complete with its own gas economics, validator set, and governance - using familiar Move tooling and CLI workflows.

 ### Architectural Highlights